-For this purpose, stock generally does not include any stock that (a) is nonvoting, (b) is nonconvertible, (c) is limited and preferred as to dividends and does not participate significantly in corporate growth, and (d) has redemption and liquidation rights that do not exceed the issue price of the stock (except for a reasonable redemption or liquidation premium).
+For this purpose, stock generally does not include any stock that:

+- 1. is nonvoting, - 2. is nonconvertible,

+3. is limited and preferred as to dividends and does not participate significantly in corporate growth, and

+4. has redemption and liquidation rights that do not exceed the issue price of the stock (except for a reasonable redemption or liquidation premium).
 See section 1504(a)(4).

-Parent-subsidiary controlled group.- The term parent-subsidiary controlled group means one or more chains of corporations connected through stock ownership (section 1563(a)(1)).
+Parent-subsidiary controlled group.
+The term parent-subsidiary controlled group means one or more chains of corporations connected through stock ownership (section 1563(a)(1)).
 Both of the following requirements must be met: